 View, edit or submit the tax return

-The submission deadline for your electronic tax return was 30 April, but you can still change and submit the tax return if you applied for extended deadline, if you have received new information or discovered that something was missing or faulty.
+The submission deadline for your last tax return was 30 April 2018, but you can still change and re-submit the tax return for 2017 if you if you have received new information or discovered that something was missing or faulty.

 What to do